kalihale/kalihale/README.md

 ## Hello, I'm Kali Hale 👋

-I'm currently pursuing an MSCS at UCSB.
+I graduated from California Lutheran University in May of 2022 and I'm currently pursuing an MSCS at UCSB.

 ### 🔭 I’m currently working on:
 - Discord scheduling bot (with ![CSC@CLU](https://github.com/CSC-CLU))